Raj-prateek/pipedrive-gist-grapper/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+### Assumption

+* To process gist for a user, we don't have a definite numbers of gist a user can own.
+So i used consumer producer concept.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.